Frequently Asked Questions

 Below are some frequently asked questions about Derbyshire Makes – and, if you don’t find the answer you’re looking for, feel free to contact us.

-Roaming art programme MAKE Room will explore how Nature can reinvent us through walks, talks and more, while Women Who Make will see a year-round programme of activity celebrating artists, makers, designers and activists who identify as women.
+Roaming art programme MAKE Room explores how Nature can reinvent us through walks, talks and more, while Women Who Make is a year-round programme of activity celebrating artists, makers, designers and activists who identify as women.

 Inspired by Derbyshire’s unique relationship with making, each year will build on the last.